-Coconut whipped cream - You're welcome to use store-bought whipped coconut cream instead of my homemade version if you're in a hurry - it will taste slightly different but will still work really well.
+Coconut whipped cream - You're welcome to use store-bought whipped cream instead of my homemade version if you're in a hurry - it will taste slightly different but will still work really well.

 Strawberries - If you can't get strawberries at this time of year, feel free to use any kind if juicy fruit with lots of flavour instead.
 (Kiwis work really well!)